-When giving a blow job, the chance of HIV infection is unlikely.
-Even if someone cums in your mouth, the risk remains very low.
-Injuries to the mucous membrane caused by deep throating or nasally-consumed drugs increase the risk of infection however.
-Other sexually transmitted infections (STI), such as gonorrhoea, chlamydia, and hepatitis A and B, can be transmitted during blow jobs.
-If this happens, you can have a doctor treat you.
-Remember though that some infections may be slow to show symptoms, or show none at all.
+During the blowing, infection with HIV is unlikely.
+Even if someone squirts in your mouth, the risk is very low.
+Injuries to the mucous membrane caused by deep blowing (deepthroat) or nasal drugs increase the risk of infection.
+Other sexually transmitted infections (STIs), such as gonorrhea, chlamydia and hepatitis A and B, can be transmitted by blowing.
+If this happens, you can get treatment from your doctor.
+Remember that some infections can be symptom-free.

-Get yourself tested several times a year for HIV, hep C and other sexually transmitted infections (STIs)!
-Swabs for your dick, your throat and your ass ensure that you’re safe in the knowledge of finding anything that doesn’t belong there!
-Vaccinations are possible against hepatitis A and B.
+Get tested several times a year for HIV, Hep C and other sexually transmitted infections (STI)!
+Swabs on your dick, ass and throat give you the security to find everything that does not belong there!
+Vaccinations against Hepatitis A and B are possible.